-Open year-round, and with reasonable entry fees (children get in for free), Fundy National Park is definitely amongst the great places to visit while in Moncton.
-With kilometres of hiking trails, historical sites, beach access, and campsites, there is plenty to make sure the entire family is having fun.
+Open year-round and with reasonable entry fees (children get in for free), Fundy National Park is definitely amongst the great places to visit while in Moncton.
+With kilometres of hiking trails, historical sites, beach access, and campsites, there is plenty to ensure the entire family is having fun.

 The park is located just an hour outside of Moncton, so it’s possible to drive out there for a day of hiking and outdoor adventures while staying in the city.